Appendices

 Additional Support Needs

 Staged Intervention is the process used to identify, assess and plan to meet a child’s needs.
-Every school and nursery has a Pupil Support Co-ordinator with responsibility for ensuring appropriate support for children with additional support needs.
-For most children the support they require is provided from school, for example, differentiated materials, additional time, movement programmes, and support groups.
-Some pupils with more complex needs may be referred to ASN Outreach or other partner agencies to provide more enhanced interventions.
-Agreed actions will be recorded and reviewed during staged intervention meetings in collaboration with the child, family and staff.
-Where there is more than one agency supporting a child and this is significant and long lasting, a Coordinated Support Plan may be developed.
+Every school and nursery has a member of staff often called a named person, with responsibility for ensuring appropriate support for a child or young person with additional support needs.
+For most children or young people, the support they require is provided from nursery or school, for example, high quality learning and teaching, differentiated materials, additional time, movement programmes, or group work.

 Insurance Information